harveyzr/The-Marvel-Chronicles-Knowledge-Saga-personal/README.md

 - [Link to GitHub Pages ](#link-to-gethub-website)

 ## Description
 Using the Google Search Engine, Marvel Character Generator and Marvel Quiz API we have made a dual purpose site meant to allow users to search for and quiz themselves on Marvel knowledge.
 This project is a accumulation of our abilities, knowledge and teamwork to which we put to practice here in The Marvel Chronicles: Knowledge Saga.
-Here is a Preview before launch version 0.0.1:
-![Pre-launch Preview]

 The launched site:  https://masonmanshark4.github.io/The-Marvel-Chronicles-Knowledge-Saga/